Stibor of Stiboricz: King's advisor

 However, Stibor assisted his relatives to acquire offices and possessions in Hungary, which produced envy amongst the king's other followers.
 When Stibor had left for Brzeg to follow the King's fiancée, Margarete to Hungary, his opponents, led by the Archbishop John Kanizsai and the Palatine Derek Bebek, demanded that the king should dismiss his foreign advisors and especially Stibor and his family of the Clan of Ostoja.
 When the King refused to comply with their demands, they brought him into captivity and deprived Stibor of his offices (28 April 1401).
-But Stibor and the Clan, returned with their army to, together with Nicholas II Garai, renounce the possession of most of castles and finally, the members of the Royal Council set the King free on 29 October 1401.
+But Stibor and the Clan, returned with their army, together with Nicholas II Garai, to renounce the possession of most of castles and finally, the members of the Royal Council set the King free on 29 October 1401.
 Stibor remained the Emperors major adviser and he could maintain his possessions, as well.
 Shortly afterward, Stibor led the negotiations with the Teutonic Knights who bought the Neumark (in the Margraviate of Brandenburg) from Sigismund on 25 July 1402.

 Again, in 1403, there was uprising against Sigismund led by Archbishop John Kanizsai of Esztergom that offered the Hungarian crown to King Ladislaus of Naples.
 Stibor recruited then mercenaries, invaded the north-western parts of the Kingdom and defeated the rebels' troops.
 Again, with the support of Nicholas II Garai and his army that defeated rebels' troops in other part of the Kingdom.
 The parties made an agreement under which the rebels accepted the King's rule and they were granted a royal pardon on 29 October 1403.
 Shortly afterwards, the King appointed Stibor to the head of Nyitra county and entrusted him to govern the possessions of the Archdiocese of Esztergom and the Diocese of Eger (1405).
 Stibor himself entrusted those possessions to close family and members of the Clan of Ostoja.